 Before you can take advantage of all that the sport of climbing has to offer however, you need to know your options in the form of all the types of climbing out there in the world.

-Styles of Climbing:
+Types and Styles of Climbing:

-- Free Climbing: Whether it’s lead climbing or top-rope climbing, free climbing means you climb routes using hand and foot holds (or smears) on rock faces or an artificial wall.
+Whether it’s lead climbing or top-rope climbing, free climbing means you climb routes using hand and foot holds (or smears) on rock faces or an artificial wall.
 Free climbing is the most diverse in terms of types of climbing.

 - Sport Climbing involves clipping draws and rope into bolts that have been drilled into the rock face until you reach the anchor at the top.